-Thermal Oil Heaters (also called Thermal Oil Boilers, Thermal Fluid Boilers, Hot Oil Units) are developed and designed especially for demanding process heating operations where no compromise on quality are accepted and where reliability is the key word.
+Thermal Oil Heaters (also called Thermal Oil Boilers, Thermal Fluid Boilers, Hot Oil Units) are developed and designed especially for demanding process heating operations where no compromise on quality is accepted and where reliability is the keyword.

-The heater solution from RA are not characterised by low purchase price – but instead low over-all costs including low maintenance and operational costs, and long life-times.
+The heater solution from RA is not characterized by low purchase price – but instead, low over-all costs including low maintenance and operational costs, and long lifetimes.

 Oil & Gas-fired Unit

-Consequently Oil heaters are made of first class material and component, without any compromise on quality.
-The pressure part are designed as standard between 10 bar (although operation often are atmospheric and unpressurised).
+Consequently, Oil heaters are made of first-class material and component, without any compromise on quality.
+The pressure part is designed as standard between 10 bar (although operation often is atmospheric and unpressurized).

 The thermal oil heaters are delivered as oil-fired, gas-fired, or dual fuel.
-The models are designed for minimum 10 bar pressure with capacities in normal range up to 500 kW, – and up to 4000 kW.
+The models are designed for a minimum of 10 bar pressure with capacities in the normal range up to 500 kW, – and up to 4000 kW.

 Water and steam are typically used as heat carriers (heat transfer fluid) in heating systems.
-But at high temperatures which is often required in process heating systems, water and steam requires a corresponding high operating pressure.
-Consequently high temperature heating systems with water and steam can be very controversial and expensive – both in relations to personal safety issues, economy, design and projecting.
+However, at high temperatures that are often required in process heating systems, water and steam require a corresponding high operating pressure.
+Consequently, high-temperature heating systems with water and steam can be very controversial and expensive – both concerning personal safety issues, economy, design, and project.

-There are several advantages by using thermal oil compared to steam systems.
+There are several advantages of using thermal oil compared to steam systems.
 The most obvious are:

 - High temperatures up to 250°C at atmospheric pressure